sgunadhya/blog/content/post/julia_non_linear.md

 In this post, I used the `JuMP` package for non linear optimization.
 JuMP is a convenient and useful tool and should be in every modeler's toolbox.
 It is turning out to be an uber package for optimization.
-I'll blog more as I explore the JuMP package.
+I'll continue blogging as I explore the JuMP package.